momjs/mom/README.md

 - [x] scoped parts
 - [x] parts without constructor functions
 - [x] basic config options
-- [ ] merge part settings with settings provided from initialization
-- [ ] initialize every singleton part & add a lazy singleton scope
+- [x] initialize every singleton part & add a lazy singleton scope

 To do future releases
 -------------
+- [ ] initialize module system only on parts of the dom
+- [ ] provision single dom node
+- [ ] provide a method for dynamic loading and unloading of modules
+- [ ] merge part settings with settings provided from initialization
 - [ ] add plugin concept for spezialized modules and parts
 - [ ] configurable async loading of modules and part
-- [ ] provide a method for dynamic loading and unloading of modules
-- [ ] initialize module system only on parts of the dom
-- [ ] provision single dom node
 - [ ] debug module access with console